teambtcmap/btcmap-wiki/src/api/events.md

 ## Data

 The `events` endpoint contains an array of event objects.
 A new record gets added to this table when an [element](elements.html) gets created, updated or deleted.
-Please note that when when an element is created or deleted on BTC Map this does not necessarily mean the same event happened on OpenStreetMap.
+Please note that when an element is created or deleted on BTC Map this does not necessarily mean the same event happened on OpenStreetMap.
 For example, if a `currency:XBT=yes` tag is removed on OSM - this element will be marked as deleted on BTC Map because it no longer accepts bitcoin.
 While on OSM the element still exists.

 Another important note is that the `events` table does not contain a complete history of all events that happened on OSM.
 It only includes records since BTC Map has been operating.